The Latest: Adele wins best pop vocal album Grammy

 Simpson, who is also nominated for album of the year, beat out fellow nominees Brandy Clark, Loretta Lynn, Maren Morris and Keith Urban for the honor.

-Lori McKenna’s “Humble and Kind,” which was written by Tim McGraw, won for best country song.
+Tim McGraw’s “Humble and Kind,” which was written by Lori McKenna, won for best country song.

 2:55 p.m.

-Note: This story has been corrected to show that “Humble and Kind,” awarded the Grammy for best country song, was written by Lori McKenna and recorded by Tim McGraw.